NekiMedo/TempGraph/README.md

 [Sample output](http://home.exetel.com.au/bb_stuff/temperatures.html)

+## NOTE
+In April 2021 BOM started refusing GET requests unless usual browser headers were present.
+Seems to be fixed by simulating headers Firefox uses.

 ## Other APIs
 It all started with using weather data available from the **BOM** site but other APIs (OpenWeather) that support locations around the world are being investigated.